fbpx

 DOES RENTERS INSURANCE COVER PERSONAL INJURY?

-While renters insurance is a requirement for an increasing number of rental policies and lease agreements, you might never think about it until you discover you need it.
+Renters insurance is a requirement for an increasing number of rental policies and lease agreements; you might never think about it until you discover you need it.
+Yet, there is wide latitude in what these policies cover and do not cover.

 Some renters’ insurance policies are surprisingly comprehensive, covering as much as any homeowner’s policy.
 Others may only cover the rental unit’s interior “to the outer walls.”
 However, one thing renters insurance may not cover is personal injury — either yours or that of your guests.